healthchecks/healthchecks/templates/docs/api.md

 Returns a list of pings this check has received.

-This endpoint returns pings in reverse order (most recent first), and the total number of returned pings depends on account's billing plan: 100 for free accounts, 1000 for paid accounts.
+This endpoint returns pings in reverse order (most recent first), and the total number of returned pings depends on the account's billing plan: 100 for free accounts, 1000 for paid accounts.

 ### Response Codes